 Export collection

-To export your data with the same CSV columns as the imported file: edit your properties to match the original columns:
+To export your data with the same CSV columns as the imported file: edit your properties to match the original columns.

-1. Rename the source property and hide it.
+1. Rename the source property

 See the video below for a step-by-step guide.